 Opposes abortion, war, the death penalty, and euthanasia--as well as poverty and racism; "We serve the anti-violence community by connecting issues, building bridges, and strengthening the case against each kind of socially-approved killing by consistently opposing them all"; website offers speakers list and a chance to sign up for weekly "Peace & Life Connections" e-mails

 Meehan Reports on Life Issues

-Website offers articles by Maryland writer Mary Meehan on all major life-or-death issues; also includes sections on the "Art of Persuasion" and "Recapturing the Joy of Life"; presents "Life Quotes" and links to many groups that offer alternatives to violence
+Website offers articles on all major life-or-death issues; also includes a section on the "Art of Persuasion"; presents "Life Quotes" and links to many groups that offer alternatives to violence

-Provides information on abortion doctors and clinics sued for malpractice or found deficient by state agencies
+Provides information on abortion doctors and clinics, including many sued for malpractice or found deficient by state agencies

 This website features information on abortion malpractice around the U.S.; needs more volunteers to research specific cases

 Americans United for Life

 Works at state and national levels for legal protection of unborn children; focuses on both litigation and new legislation; also does some work abroad

 And Then There Were None